This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is an internet pharmacy with physical access to the premises closed to the public.
-It provides both NHS and private services.
-The pharmacy specialises in dispensing private prescriptions for specific controlled drugs received directly from Care Quality Commission (CQC) registered clinics.
-And people can nominate the pharmacy to receive and dispense their NHS prescriptions.
-Through its NHS service the pharmacy dispenses some medicines in multi-compartment compliance packs, designed to help people to take their medicines.
-And it supplies medicines to people living in care homes.
+This is an internet pharmacy providing its services at a distance to people.
+The premises are not accessible to members of the public.
+The pharmacy specialises in dispensing private prescriptions for specific controlled drugs received directly from Care Quality Commission (CQC) and Healthcare Inspectorate Wales (HIW) registered clinics.
 It supplies the medicines it dispenses through a delivery service.

 Inspection summary findings